tmoens/zebrafish-facility-manager/Deployment.md

 purchased _examplezfm.com_ and that you set up DNS records to point at your host's IP address.

-It is a good idea to set up _test.examplezfm.com_ as a an initial sub-domain.
+It is a good idea to set up _test.examplezfm.com_ as an initial sub-domain.
 Later when you are configuring a system for a particular facility, you will be adding one sub-domain per facility.
 If you happen to know that you are going set up managers for facilities _eue_ and _acdc_, you could create those sub-domains too.